refinedev/refine/documentation/docs/data/packages/appwrite/index.md

   getIdentity: async () => null,
 };

+import {
+  useMany as CoreUseMany,
+  useShow as RefineCoreUseShow,
+  useOne as RefineCoreUseOne,
-import { useMany as CoreUseMany, useShow as RefineCoreUseShow, useOne as RefineCoreUseOne } from "@refinedev/core";
+} from "@refinedev/core";
 import {
   List as RefineAntdList,
   TextField as RefineAntdTextField,